-When a Trial can get FDA Assistance
+When a clinical trial can get FDA assistance?

-- Pre-IND application, to review FDA guidance documents and get answers to questions that may help enhance their research
+- Pre-IND application, to review FDA guidance documents and get answers to questions that may help enhance their research.

 - Foreign drug manufacturers who wish to import drugs into the United States must register with the FDA.

-What are the Reporting and disclosure requirements ?
+What are the reporting and disclosure requirements?